 Apple eliminated this limitation in OS X 10.6.
 Below is how the above two icons look in the Finder in Snow Leopard.

 How to convert an EPS file to another file format

 An EPS file can be converted to PDF, TIFF, JPG, PNG or other graphic file formats.

 - If you are an Adobe Illustrator or Photoshop user, just open the EPS file and use SAVE AS to export to another file format.
 CorelDraw and other drawing applications can also be used to do the same.

 - If you do not have any of the above-mentioned applications, there are web sites that can convert an EPS to an image.
 Google and you shall find.

 Keep in mind that converting an EPS that contains vector data to an image file format that only can contain bitmap data means you are converting to a file that is optimized to be used at one specific size.
 The page on bitmap versus vector graphics explains this in more detail.

 How to reduce the file size of EPS files

 Logos and other types of artwork are often saved as EPS files.
 It makes sense to try and keep the file size down.
 There are a number of things you can do to reduce the size of EPS data:

 - Often the preview image that is embedded in an EPS file makes up a large part of the EPS data.
-If you originally filled an landscape A4 or letter size canvas with a logo, the A4 or letter sized preview image can easily exceed half a megabyte.
-If the logo is a vector based drawing, there is no disadvantage in reducing its size and making it 10 centimeter or 4 inches wide.
+If you originally filled a landscape A4 or letter size canvas with a logo, the A4 or letter sized preview image can easily exceed half a megabyte.
+If the logo is a vector-based drawing, there is no disadvantage in reducing its size and making it 10 centimeters or 4 inches wide.
 That may halve the file size of the EPS file.